-- 1. All students attending a persistently dangerous school, as defined by State law and identified by the ISBE. - 2.
+- 1. All students attending a persistently dangerous school, as defined by State law and identified by the Illinois State Board of Education. - 2.
 Any student who is a victim of a violent criminal offense, as defined by 725 ILCS 120/3, that occurred on school grounds during regular school hours or during a school-sponsored event.